Guntrisoft/guntrisoft.github.io/index.md

 **Full stack web developer** specialising in front end development and accessibility.

-Experience including high profile projects for the BBC, Department of Work and Pensions, Honda, and TUI.
+Previous contracts include high profile projects for the BBC, Department of Work and Pensions, Honda, and TUI.

 ### Highlights